-Enter the arrival rate and service rate of a que into the calculator to determine the average que length, average total time, and average waiting time.
+Enter the arrival rate and service rate of a queue into the calculator to determine the average queue length, average total time, and average waiting time.

 - Customer Acquisition Cost (CAC) Calculator

 Queuing Theory Formulas

 The following formulas are used in queuing theory for the case of random arrival, deterministic service, and only one service channel.

 AWT = p/ 2*u*(1-p)

 - Where p is the arrival rate divided by the service rate.